electroneum/electroneum/README.md

 ## Introduction

-Electroneum uses a cryptographically sound system to allow you to send and receive funds without your transactions being easily revealed on the blockchain.
-This ensures that your purchases, receipts, and all transfers remain absolutely private by default, but if necessary, can be proven to a third party by providing specific keys.
+Electroneum uses a cryptographically sound system to allow you to send and receive your tokens without your transactions being easily revealed on the blockchain.
+This ensures that all token transfers remain absolutely private by default, but if necessary, can be proven to a third party by providing specific keys.

 **Security:** Using the power of a distributed peer-to-peer consensus network, every transaction on the network is cryptographically secured.
 Individual wallets have a 25 word mnemonic seed that is only displayed once, and can be written down to backup the wallet.
 Wallet files are encrypted with a passphrase to ensure they are useless if stolen.